ropensci/visdat/README.md

 The percentages of missing/complete in `vis_miss` are accurate to 1 decimal place.

-You can cluster the missingness by setting `cluster = TRUE`
+You can cluster the missingness by setting `cluster = TRUE`.

 ``` r